-To enable GSSAPI authentication on the client, make sure that you have the following line in the ssh-broker-config.xml file:
+To enable GSSAPI authentication on the client, make sure that you have the following line in the sshbroker-config.xml file:

 '''

 <authentication-methods>

-<authentication-methods>
+<auth-gssapi />

+...

+</authentication-methods>

-<authentication-methods> '''
+'''

 Other authentication methods can be listed in the configuration file as well.
 Place the least interactive method first.